Our staff are divided into directorates and led by a team of Executive Directors.

-Graham is the director of railway planning and performance with responsibility for holding Network Rail to account for its performance and its stewardship of the national railway network infrastructure, with the objective of driving a step change in whole industry performance and efficiency for the benefit of taxpayers, passengers and freight customers who rely on Britain’s railways.
+Graham is the director of planning and performance, with responsibility for holding Network Rail to account for its performance and its stewardship of the national railway network infrastructure, so as to drive a step change in whole industry performance and efficiency for the benefit of taxpayers, passengers and freight customers who rely on Britain’s railways.

 Graham is also responsible for monitoring whether the Government's Road Investment Strategy is being delivered in our role as the independent monitor of Highways England and its management of the strategic road network – the motorways and main 'A' roads in England.

 Graham is an executive member of the board.